-Now that you’ve survived the last hot day of summer, you’re looking forward to the next big thing.
+Now that you’ve survived the last hot day of the year, you’re looking forward to the next big thing.
 You can unpack your sweaters and grab your first pumpkin spice latte whenever you please.
 But, when will the leaves change?

 That is the must-see moment of the fall.
 It is mesmerizing to watch the swathes of green trees fade away–replaced by dazzling amber, maroon, gold and bronze hues.
 You’ve got to soak up the leaves’ beauty while they’re here because they don’t last long.